jaraen/Training-docs/README.rst

 - Day 1 is basically a spanish translation from Titans MeetupPack, extended with some custom contents.
 - Rest of documents are mainly original content from my own experience.

+Author: Javier Rayon, Sept.
+2011.

-Javier Rayon, javier at criteriastudio dot com, www.criteriastudio.com.
+mail: javier at criteriastudio dot com

-Titan user
+www.criteriastudio.com.

 DevLink: http://developer.appcelerator.com/devlink/profile/1190171